fiskeben/speck/README.md

-# micro.blog CLI
+# speck - a micro.blog CLI

-A command line tool for managing a micro.blog account.
+`speck` is a command line tool for managing a micro.blog account.

 ## Getting started

 ### Building

-The tool is written in Go and currently requires you to have Go installed.
+The tool is written in Go and currently requires you to have Go installed in order to build the binary.

+`make build` will build the binary and put it in this folder.

-Use `make install` to install the CLI tool.
-This will create an executable called `mcro` and add it to your Go bin folder.
+Use `make install` to install `speck`.
+This will create an executable called `speck` and add it to your Go bin folder.

-### Configuration
+### Configuring `speck`

 You need a token from micro.blog to use the tool.
-[Create a new token here](https://micro.blog/account/apps) and put it in a file called `.microdotblog.yml`, like this:
+[Create a new token here](https://micro.blog/account/apps) and put it in a file called `.speck.yml`, like this:

 ```yaml
 ---